 Under standards established by the Public Company Accounting Oversight Board, a material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected and corrected on a timely basis.
 During the audit of our financial statements, for the fiscal years ended December 31, 2019 and 2020, we and our independent registered public accounting firm identified a material weakness in our financial close and reporting process.
 Specifically, that process was not adequately designed, documented, and executed to support the accurate and timely reporting of the Company's financial results with respect to complex, non-routine transactions, such as business combinations.
-Consequently, we inappropriately accounted for the THP Transaction in 2019, including as to certain tax benefits and the allocation of transaction costs across periods.
+Consequently, we inappropriately accounted for our entry into a stock purchase agreement with THP on January 14, 2019, pursuant to which THP acquired majority control of Teknova (the THP Transaction), including as to certain tax benefits and the allocation of transaction costs across periods.
+Our audited financial statements presented the THP Transaction in accordance with GAAP, however, such adjustments amounted to a material weakness.
+The material weakness remained un-remediated as of December 31, 2021.